Skip to content

 diamond

-Dímelo, what up, it’s your boy Gus from Gus Villa Jewelry.
-If you are in the market for a tennis chain, this is the video for you.
-We are going to go over all the pillars and the important parts when you’re going to make your very first purchase.
-We’re going to talk about diamonds, we’re going to talk about size, we’re going to talk about carat and most importantly at the very end, we’re going to talk about price.
+If you are in the market for a tennis chain, this is the article for you.
+We are going to go over all the important parts when you’re going to make your very first purchase.
+We’re going to talk about diamonds and size, we’re going to talk about carat and most importantly at the very end, we’re going to talk about price.

 What Makes a Good Tennis Chain?